jwalton/passport-api-docs/README.md

 which is using the [built-in "session strategy"](https://github.com/jaredhanson/passport/blob/2327a36e7c005ccc7134ad157b2f258b57aa0912/lib/strategies/session.js).
 You can customize this behavior by registering your own session strategy.

 `session()` does take an 'options' object.
-You can set pass `{pauseStrem: true}` to turn on a hacky work-around for problems with really old node.js versions (pre-v0.10).
+You can set pass `{pauseStream: true}` to turn on a hacky work-around for problems with really old node.js versions (pre-v0.10).
 Never set this true.

 ### passport.authenticate(strategyName\[, options][, callback])